NadhilNoushad/NadhilNoushad/README.md

 - 👋 Hi, I’m @Nadhil
 - 👀 I’m interested in cybersecurity and Devops
 - 🌱 I’m currently learning web pentesting
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me linkedin
+- 📫 How to reach me www.linkedin.com/in/nadhilan
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 NadhilNoushad/NadhilNoushad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.